nvdaes/pcKbBrl/readme.md

 ## Changes for 2021.1

+* NVDA won't try to speak dots when One hand mode is not active.
-* Version compatible with NVDA 2021.1.
+* Compatible with NVDA 2021.1.

 ## Changes for 2020.1